 Fort Worth already had the cowboys, of course.
 And what a contrast they must have made with the new Fort Worth Opera House, located at 3rd and Rusk (now Commerce) streets just east of the first Knights of Pythias lodge hall.
 The opera house was built by a syndicate headed by Walter Ament Huffman.
-(Photo from Greater Fort Worth, 1907.)
+(Images from Greater Fort Worth, 1907, and Wellge map, 1886.)

 The opera house opened on October 8, 1883, managed by the ubiquitous Max Elser.
 The Chicago Ideal Opera Company presented “four charming operas” by Gilbert and Sullivan.
 Clip is from the September 30 Fort Worth Daily Gazette.

 One of the four plays presented on opening night of the Fort Worth Opera House was The Sorcerer.
 (1884 poster from Wikipedia.)

 The opera house had been open less than a month when it presented Shakespeare’s Richard III.

 Thomas W. Keene took to the Cowtown stage as the villainous Richard III on November 6, 1883.
 This poster is from 1884.